Childhood nudity: Cultural differences

 In tropical regions of Africa, the Americas, Asia, and Oceania, casual nudity existed as a social norm until the colonial era.
 Many Indigenous peoples with little or no contact with outsiders continue to practice traditional dress, including nudity.

 In contemporary rural villages of Sub-Saharan Africa, prepubescent boys and girls play together nude, and women bare their breasts in the belief that the meaning of naked bodies is not limited to sexuality.
-In Lagos, Nigeria, some parents continue to allow children to be naked until puberty.
-Some parents now express fears about pedophiles and strangers taking photographs, but they typically want their children to have the same freedom as their own childhood and grow up with a positive body image.